paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-001-general-provisions.md

 Pub.
 L. 117–151, § 2(i)(2), June 21, 2022, 136 Stat.
 1300, provided that: “For purposes of applying subsection (e) of [section 109 of title 11](./chapter-001-general-provisions.md#section-109), United States Code, as amended by paragraph (1)(A), the amounts specified in such subsection shall be the amounts that were in effect on the day before the date of enactment of this Act [June 21, 2022].”

 #### Adjustment of Dollar Amounts
-The dollar amounts specified in this section, prior to the amendment made by Pub.
-L. 117–151, § 2(c), were adjusted by notices of the Judicial Conference of the United States pursuant to [section 104 of this title](./chapter-001-general-provisions.md#section-104) as follows:
+The dollar amounts specified in this section were adjusted by notices of the Judicial Conference of the United States pursuant to [section 104 of this title](./chapter-001-general-provisions.md#section-104) as follows:

 By notice dated Jan.
+30, 2025, 90 F.R.
+8941, effective Apr.
+1, 2025, in subsec. (e), dollar amounts “465,275” and “1,395,875” were adjusted to “526,700” and “1,580,125”, respectively, each time they appeared.
+See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).

+By notice dated Jan.
 31, 2022, 87 F.R.
 6625, effective Apr.
 1, 2022, in subsec. (e), dollar amounts “419,275” and “1,257,850” were adjusted to “465,275” and “1,395,875”, respectively, each time they appeared.
-See notice of the Judicial Conference of the United States set out as a note under [section 104 of this title](./chapter-001-general-provisions.md#section-104).

 By notice dated Feb.
 5, 2019, 84 F.R.
 3488, effective Apr.
 1, 2019, in subsec. (e), dollar amounts “394,725” and “1,184,200” were adjusted to “419,275” and “1,257,850”, respectively, each time they appeared.